Image Image Image Image Image Image Image Image Image Image

 Summer of Heritage Walks – Killiney

-Last Modified: 03 Jul 2024 | author
+Last Modified: 21 Nov 2024 | author

 Brief summary of the walks:

 Walk 2.
-Friday 26th July: This walk through Killiney Hill Park visits the iconic Killiney Obelisk erected by John Mapas in June 1742, the Wishing Stone of 1852, Bourchier’s Obelisk c.1796 and a host of other points of interest dotted around Robert Warren’s Estate which extended from Killiney Castle to the coast.
+Friday 26th July: This walk through Killiney Hill Park visited the iconic Killiney Obelisk erected by John Mapas in June 1742, the Wishing Stone of 1852, Bourchier’s Obelisk c.1796 and a host of other points of interest dotted around Robert Warren’s Estate which extended from Killiney Castle to the coast.